Ali-Arshad-Khan/van-life/README.md

 Live Demo: [tryvanlife.netlify.app](https://tryvanlife.netlify.app)

-Vanlife is a responsive, single-page web application built for showcasing a van rental experience.
-Users can explore a collection of travel vans, learn about the #vanlife movement, and access a host dashboard — all while experiencing smooth routing and demo authentication.
+Vanlife is a responsive, single-page web application for exploring and renting travel vans.
+It fetches real van data from **Firebase Firestore** and uses **MirageJS** to simulate user authentication and protected routes.

 ---